GlStep/GlStep/README.md

 - 👋 Hi, I’m @GlStep
-- 👀 I’m interested in Python and C++.
+- 👀 I’m interested in Python, C++ and JavaScript.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and JavaScript.
 - 💞️ I’m looking to collaborate on some small projects, which are suitable for medium level.
 - 📫 How to reach me: on GitHub